influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/artifactLocation.md

 withEndpoint(endpoint)
 ```

-Endpoint is the hostname of the bucket endpoint
+"Endpoint is the hostname of the bucket endpoint"

 ### fn oss.withKey